rabbitmq/rabbitmq-website/site/which-erlang.md

 </table>

-As a rule of thumb, most recent minor & patch versions of each supported Erlang/OTP series is recommended.
+As a guideline, most recent minor and patch versions of each supported Erlang/OTP series are recommended.

 ## <a id="erlang-repositories" class="anchor" href="#erlang-repositories">Provisioning Latest Erlang Releases</a>